fardinnazirshah-ui/webprojects/readme.md

 ## Design & Vibe
 Intentionally simple, functional, and easy on the eyes.
 Reminds me of the 2010s webpage era.
-Although I think that it can be better designed using bootstrap and templates, I love the antique vibe of the design(also I am just not that interested in design and aesthetics as I naturally suck at them)
+Although I think that it can be better designed using bootstrap and templates, I love the antique vibe of the design(also I am just not that interested in design and aesthetics as I naturally suck at it)

 ---